Impact of Coronavirus on Manufacturing

 by Dennis Donovan, Principal, WDGC

 Much has been written about the varied impacts that COVID-19 is having on the office workplace.
-Far less has been publicized on how the pandemic will change workspace for industrial operations.
+Far less has been publicized on the impact of coronavirus on manufacturing and industrial workspaces.
 Herein we offer observations on this dynamic, which manufacturing enterprises will need to consider for: (a) reconfiguring existing space; (b) retrofitting an available building; or (c) constructing a new plant.

 Unlike the service sector, the preponderance of manufacturing jobs are on-site.
-Today, other than some remote monitoring and collaboration of sophisticated/machinery, the remote work does not have wide application in manufacturing.
-However that is changing as more machine monitoring can be accopmplised remotely (as discussed later in this blog).
+Today, other than some remote monitoring and collaboration of sophisticated/machinery, remote work does not have wide application in manufacturing.
+However, that is changing as more machine monitoring can be accomplished remotely (as discussed later in this blog).

-Safeguarding employee health has always been important but has now become critical to the viability and hence success of manufacturing entities.
-Throughout the COVID period and post pandemic, workplace safety will embrace social distancing, wearables (including hands free like finding parts and PPE to monitor employee health) , state of the art HVAC/ventilation systems, contact tracing, and adoption of nascent/new technologies.
+Safeguarding employee health has always been important, but the impact of coronavirus has now made it critical to the viability and hence success of manufacturing entities.
+Throughout the COVID period and post pandemic, workplace safety will embrace social distancing, wearables (including hands free like finding parts and PPE to monitor employee health), state of the art HVAC/ventilation systems, contact tracing, and adoption of nascent/new technologies.

 Major corporations will possess the resources to both design and implement workplace health measures.
 The small to mid-size manufacturer will be more challenged.
 Before embarking on a series of actions it would be worthwhile to reach out to pertinent organizations for guidance/direction.
 These include: